Estimation beyond Missing (Completely) at Random: Introduction

 In Section~\ref{sec:mean-estimation-arbitrary-contamination}, we study the minimax quantiles of our squared Euclidean error loss function over arbitrary $\epsilon$-contamination models.
-Theorem~\ref{thm:robust-descent-iterative-imputation-ub} provides an upper bound via an iterative imputation version of the robust descent algorithm of \citet{depersin2022robust}.
-This bound decomposes as a sum of an MCAR term and a term quantifying the effect of contamination from MCAR.
+We introduce an \textproc{Iterative\_Robust\_Mean} algorithm that employs iterative imputation to convert a robust mean estimator designed for complete data into an estimator of the mean of the MCAR mixture component.
+Theorem~\ref{thm:robust-descent-iterative-imputation-ub} provides an upper bound on the performance of this algorithm; this decomposes as a sum of an MCAR term and a term quantifying the effect of contamination from MCAR.
 A corresponding lower bound on the minimax quantile given in Theorem~\ref{thm:arbitrary-contamination-lb} reveals that, at least when the covariance matrix of our base distribution is diagonal, the upper bound in Theorem~\ref{thm:robust-descent-iterative-imputation-ub} is optimal up to multiplicative constants in terms of its behaviour under departures from MCAR, and is optimal up to logarithmic factors in the dimension and quantile level in the MCAR term.